 Rocky Linux 9 ships with an older version of Nginx.
 You need to use the official Nginx repository to install the latest version.

-Create and open the file /etc/yum.repos.d/nginx.repo
+Create and open the file /etc/yum.repos.d/nginx.repo for editing.

 $ sudo nano /etc/yum.repos.d/nginx.repo